Narrative Attacks Contribute to Unrest Across Bangladesh

 In a third narrative attack attempting to control the flow of information, the government contended that anti-government misinformation spreading on social media platforms led to violence and must be better controlled.
 Bangladesh State Minister for Posts, Telecommunication and Information Technology Palak has accused social media platforms of using “anti-government” bias fact-checkers, claiming that pro-government posts were being suppressed while anti-government misinformation was spreading unchecked.

 On August 2, some social media sites were made inaccessible on mobile data following unofficial regulatory instruction by the government.
 These sites can be accessed through a VPN, but Palak argued that widespread VPN usage across the country contributed to reduced internet speeds and cyber attacks.
 While VPNs can introduce certain vulnerabilities, they enhance security and privacy by concealing users’ IP addresses and web traffic.
-Palak’s statements urging people not to use a VPN indicate a possible effort by the Bangladeshi authorities to limit people’s ability to counteract disinformation coming from the government.
+Palak’s statements urging people not to use a VPN indicate a possible effort by the Bangladeshi authorities to limit people’s ability to counteract narrative attacks coming from the government.

 This claim was checked by Compass by Blackbird.AI.